dgou/lunch-time-reading/README.rst

 Code/Pull-Requests probably can't wait for these kinds of author-self-review delays, which is why doing regular code walk-throughs and reviews are so important, though often neglected.

+`Do the simplest thing that could possibly work <https://ronjeffries.com/xprog/articles/practices/pracsimplest/>`_ - Ron Jeffries -
+A few paragraphs on staying focused; shows the power of brevity.
+"Real progress against the real problem is maximized if we just work on what the problem really is."

 Behavior Driven Development / Gherkin / Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~